AmeerD/AmeerD.github.io/_pages/reading.md

 Note: This is a no research paper zone, just leisure reading :)

 ## Currently Reading
+* The Overstory, Richard Powers
 * The Song of the Cell, Siddhartha Mukherjee
+* Days at the Torunka Café, Satoshi Yagisawa

 ## On my Shelf
 * The Gene: An Intimate History, Siddhartha Mukherjee